space-sh/space/doc/space.md

   * `-M` [giturl/][username]/reponame:
         Module to load e.g. "gitlab.com/blockie-org/amodule"
         Clone and load modules.
 Separate multiple by space within quotes or use multiple -M switches, one for each module.
-        Usually used together with '-m' option to load a needed module for use with CMDWRAP environment variable.
+        Usually used together with '-m' option to load a needed module for use with SPACE_WRAP environment variable.
-        Example: space -m dropalot -M ssh -e CMDWRAP=SSH_WRAP -e sshhost=111.222.123.4
+        Example: space -m dropalot -M ssh -e SPACE_WRAP=SSH_WRAP -e sshhost=111.222.123.4

   * `-e`  var=value:
         Environment variable to forcefully apply/overwrite before parsing the YAML.